Troy-MC/linkpage/tipping/index.md

   - However, events like car spawns and ragdolls are completely random.
 - Not all characters can spawn in every location.
 If your topic asks for a character in the wrong location, the topic may fail to appear on stream.
+- If your topic asks for characters that don't exist, it may also fail.
 - Tip topics are moderated before being played on stream.
 If your topic is not appropriate for the stream it may be rejected.
 More details on what is considered acceptable are given here.